Term-Work Petitions

 Appeal

-There is no formal appeal process for term-work petitions.
-If a student strongly disagrees with the decision or has a serious concern regarding the type of accommodation provided the student must discuss their concerns with their Academic Advisor immediately upon receiving the decision/accommodation.
+If a student strongly disagrees with the petition decision or has a serious concern regarding the type of accommodation provided, the student must discuss their concerns with their Academic Advisor immediately after receiving the decision.

 The Academic Advisor will listen to the student’s concern and explain why a particular decision or accommodation was made.
 To arrive at the best possible decision and accommodation, the student’s Academic Advisor will consult with their associate chair, course instructor, and the Registrar’s Office.